 Explores functions and graphs, polynomial functions, exponential and logarithmic functions, sequences, series, induction and combinatorics.
 Four-hour lecture.

-Introduces inferential statistics including elementary combinatorics and probability, binomial and normal distributions, Central Limit Theorem, estimation, confidence internals, hypothesis testing, correlation, regression, chi-square distribution, and analysis of variance.
+Introduces inferential statistics including elementary combinatorics and probability, binomial and normal distributions, Central Limit Theorem, estimation, confidence intervals, hypothesis testing, correlation, regression, chi-square distribution, and analysis of variance.

 Calculus and Analytic Geometry II